ashrafezz817/Migration-Samples/03_Medium/APEX_Reference/README.md

 The backend file included in this sample is a **migration reference extract** containing only the package functionality required by Pages 63 and 64.

-Additional production package functionality unrelated to bundled offers is intentionally not included.

 The extract exposes the following bundled-offer operations:

 #### Bundle Header